Ryan Markofski, Mental Health Intern

 Supervisor: Marcy Smaha, LPC

 My background is in education where I was able to support individuals through their personal development.
 I’m excited to continue advocating for folks in this role as a Mental Health Intern with Alive Counseling Clinic as I complete my Master’s in Clinical Mental Health Counseling.
-In my personal life I enjoy spending my time exploring the outdoors with my puppy and wife, mushroom foraging, and camping.
+In my personal life, I enjoy spending my time exploring the outdoors with my puppy and wife, mushroom foraging, and camping.

 Ryan comes to us from Bushnell University’s Clinical Mental Health Counseling Program.
 He accepts PacificSource OHP as well as wellness-rate sliding scale.